threedworld-mit/tdw/Documentation/lessons/obi/wind.md

 The only differences between wind and non-wind fluids are at a very high level, in the Python code:

-- `WindSource` doesn't use the [`Fluid`](../../python/obi_data/fluids/fluid.md) to store its instantiation data.
-- `WindSource` hides many of the fluid parameters that aren't relevant to wind, for example rendering parameters.
+- `WindSource` hides many of the fluid parameters that aren't relevant to wind, for example rendering parameters (internally, it does create a [`Fluid`](../../python/obi_data/fluids/fluid.md) that is used to create the fluid).
+- `WindSource` always uses a [`DiskEmitter`](../../python/obi_data/fluids/disk_emitter.md).
-- Wind sources are added to a dictionary and can be dynamically adjusted during runtime.
+- `WindSource` is added to a dictionary and can be accessed after being created.
+- `WindSource` can be dynamically adjusted during runtime.

 ## Dynamic wind API